Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Analysis module
 ---------------

-The QuantizeML toolit comes with an `analysis <../api_reference/quantizeml_apis.html#analysis>`__ submodule that provides tools to better analyze the impact of quantization on a model.
+The QuantizeML toolkit comes with an `analysis <../api_reference/quantizeml_apis.html#analysis>`__ submodule that provides tools to better analyze the impact of quantization on a model.
 Quantization errors and minimal accuracy drops are an expected behavior going from float to integer (8-bit).
-While no simple and generic solution can be provided to solve larger accuracy issues, the analyis tool can help pinpoint faulty layers or kernels that might be poorly quantized and thus harm accuracy.
+While no simple and generic solution can be provided to solve larger accuracy issues, the analysis tool can help pinpoint faulty layers or kernels that might be poorly quantized and thus harm accuracy.
 Once the culprit is found, adding regularization or training constraints can help tackle the issue, quantizing per-tensor or per-axis can also help.